 How To Schedule Bulky Waste For Collection

 Bulky waste must be scheduled for collection.
 Items placed at the curb without scheduling WILL NOT be collected.
 Click here for a full list of bulky waste accepted for collection.

 - By calling 311 (704.336.7600)

 When you submit your request, you will receive a collection day and confirmation number.
-When scheduling a bulky item collection, please have the following information available:
+When scheduling a bulky waste collection, please have the following information available:

 - Description of item to be collected

 To find your collection day for all services, visit the GeoPortal system, enter your address in the Search box, and then click on Services.